gibbonjoyeux/VCV-Biset/README.md

 - A **series of values** (number, pitch, recursive sequence)
 - A **modulator**	OPTIONAL

-Here are a few valid expression
+Here are a few valid expressions:

 - `c,d,e`
 - `0,1,2,3`